Exhibit Descriptions

 This exhibit depicts a walking journey through the Upper Peninsula of Michigan with stops at 10 of the 22 national banks that circulated the elusive Series 1882 brown back national currency notes, now coveted by many Michigan collectors.
 Census data help summarize the 59 notes, which remain today, from the approximately 300,000 notes circulated by these 10 banks.

-The King of American Coins: The Dollar of 1804
+Having Fun with the King of American Coins: The Dollar of 1804

 This will be a marquee exhibit telling the story of the 1804 silver dollar through the history of the Dexter 1804 dollar.
 Additional items show casing the 1804 dollar in general will be included